A family portrait, though not all of the family could make it into the picture.

 Speaker Cabinets-We offer speaker cabs to match the sonic signature and cosmetics of your Club Head.
 We don't really want to be in the speaker business, but speakers are very, very important to how you sound and we want you to sound great!
 So, we offer speakers reluctantly, yet with great pride for our 15s.
 If you go to the menu you will find a page dedicated to more comments about speakers and why you need to make good choices for your speakers as well as your amplifier.

 Virtuoso Series-dual channel with channel switching, overdrive, reverb and FX loop.
 Going through a major re-design.
 Based on our present schedule this won't be available for quite awhile yet.
+Truth be told, it may never get done.

 Until 2006 every Club Amp was custom built on a chassis fabricated in our shop.
 They weren't "pretty".
 To the left, a picture of a 2004 vintage chassis sitting on top of a 2009 Series II head.
 As you can see, my bench isn't very pretty either.
 Each amp was built for a local musician; someone we could sit with and talk to about what they wanted from their Club Amp.
 More than 90% of the time they wanted the basic attributes of a 1959 Fender Bassman or an early Marshall JTM45 or the classic Vox AC30.
 They didn't necessarily want the power of the Bassman.
 And, they didn't want a lot of "bells and whistles".
 Most played small clubs or did studio work.
 They wanted the best sonics possible.
 We build amps with the basics of a Bassman, but built for the small club environment.
 That's how we came to be "Club Amplifiers".
 We scaled the best of the Bassman to be used in a small club.
 In 2007 we started advertising.
 We can't sit with each customer any more.
 When we could it wasn't a big problem to have an ugly chassis.
 The customer was happy with the sound.
 The new Club Amps still have simple cosmetics, but they now look as good as they sound, built with a really strong professional chassis and very special transformers, made for us by a true magnets master.